LZXCyrus/LZXCyrus.github.io/_posts/2022-12-03-CasEE-notes.md

 ## Training

-When the model trained on the first epoch of training steps 335, the loss function basically started to fluctuate and stopped declining, but the original code set 20 epoches.
+I didn't complete the whole training because of the time constraints.
+When the model trained on the first epoch of training steps 335, ED loss basically started to fluctuate and stopped declining.
+However,